|Website URL : http://www.molevalley.gov.uk/index.cfm?articleid=17121|

 Sight for Surrey Art Workshop

 MVDC are working in partnership with Sight for Surrey to deliver visual art workshops for young people with visual impairments.
-The latest project is called Crazyflix which took play on Saturday 18 November in Fetcham.
+The latest project is called Crazyflix which took play in November 2017 in Fetcham.
 The project explored how to develop expressive painting skills through active use of a diverse range of tools, focusing on spray painting and applying acrylic to create a design on a t-shirt.

-Dorking Halls are hosting dementia and autism friendly cinema screening monthly on a Monday for Dementia and Saturday for Autism at 10.30am.
+Dorking Halls is hosting dementia and autism friendly cinema screenings monthly on a Monday for Dementia and Saturday for Autism at 10.30am.
 Free tea and coffee 30 minutes before the film starts.

 Open to all, but the environment is designed especially for people with dementia or autism and their families, friends and carers